Best of Cambodia and South Vietnam Trip Notes

 War Remnants Museum: This interesting and well-curated museum is a must-do for any visitor to Saigon given the impact of the American War, as it is known in Vietnam.

 Wat Phnom: Wat Phnom is a Buddhist temple located in Phnom Penh.
-It was built in 1372, and stands 27 metres above the ground.
+It was built in 1372, and stands 27 meters above the ground.
 It is the tallest religious structure in the city.

 Itinerary